-(2) Tell us about it in a blog post of your own, in a comment on this blog, or in a Facebook post.
+2) Write a blog post of your own, respond with a comment to this post, or write a Facebook status post or a Google+ Stream post.

 Genealogy is like a jigsaw puzzle, but you don't have the box top, so you don't know what the picture is supposed to look like.
 As you start putting the puzzle together, you realize some pieces are missing, and eventually you figure out that some of the pieces you started with don't actually belong to this puzzle.
 I'll help you discover the right pieces for your puzzle and assemble them into a picture of your family.

 Saturday, May 14, 2016

 It's really tough being so young and being disabled.
 I can truly empathize.
 But, you're amazing!
 I get exhausted just reading about all you do!
 I'm beginning to wonder if I'll ever be able to work again after this Lyme ( I'm already sick of that name).
 It's taken a huge toll on my body and though I don't want to wallow in misery, I have moments when I just cry and feel completely sorry for myself.
 Last night I watched the Mother Theresa movie ( The Letters) and it helped me to muster more courage and resilience.ReplyDelete